ruizaemon/2D-Hough-transform/README.md

 The `ht_plot_aligned` function in the [rt representation](hough_transform_rt_run.m) aligns the boundary of the original image to the lines found from the rt hough transform.

+## Other related algorithms

+Other algorithms for image processing and analysis include chain codes and distance-angle functions for boundary representation, and the intermeans algorithm for automatic global threshold selection.